 Riiko Sakkinen is the founder of Turbo Realism, a 21st century art movement which depicts the globalized capitalism with a mocking verisimilitude.
 He does drawings, paintings, murals, objects, slideshows, installations and interventions about the consumer culture from fast-food to prostitution and from hypermarkets to drug cartels.
 He believes, according to Pablo Picasso's words, that the art is not made to decorate rooms.
 It is an offensive weapon in the defense against the enemy.

-Riiko Sakkinen's works have been exhibited widely around the world in galleries, museums and biennials, such as Museum of Modern Art, New York; Camden Arts Centre, London; Musac Museum of Contemporary Art, Leon, Spain; Kiasma Museum of Contemporary Art, Helsinki and Beijing 798 Biennale.
-His works are included in the permanent collections of several museums including The Museum of Modern Art, New York; Helsinki Art Museum HAM, Kiasma Museum of Contemporary Art, Helsinki, Serlachius Museums, Mänttä, and Bury Art Museum.
+Riiko Sakkinen's works have been exhibited widely around the world in museums such as Museum of Modern Art, New York; Camden Arts Centre, London; Musac Museum of Contemporary Art, Leon, Spain; Nationalmuseum, Stockholm; and Kiasma Museum of Contemporary Art, Helsinki.
+His works are included in the permanent collections of several museums including The Museum of Modern Art, New York; Helsinki Art Museum HAM; Kiasma Museum of Contemporary Art, Helsinki; Serlachius Museums, Mänttä; and Bury Art Museum.